Roopesh2/K-base/Dictionary.md

+Collection of TnD I from regular internet surfing

 - **Pensive**: engaged in, involving, or reflecting deep or serious thought
 - **Melancholy**: feeling of pensive sadness, typically with no obvious cause.
 - **Anhedonia**: inability to feel pleasure in normally pleasurable activities